googlefonts/googlefonts.github.io/gf-guide/profile.md

-    -   The filename should be the same as the directory name (ascii characters only).
+    -   The filename should be the same as the directory name (ASCII characters only).
 -   `bio.html` **contains all necessary informations.**

     The bio.html file is an HTML snippet (similar to the description file) that contains a short bio of the designer.